-As a foundational tool in the basic airway management toolkit, bag mask ventilation can save lives, relieve patient stress, and make transport easier.
-Bag mask ventilation is appropriate when a patient shows signs of hypoxic respiratory failure, apnea, or hypoxically induced altered mental states.
+As a foundational tool in the basic airway management toolkit, bag valve mask ventilation can save lives, relieve patient stress, and make transport easier.
+Bag valve mask ventilation is appropriate when a patient shows signs of hypoxic respiratory failure, apnea, or hypoxically induced altered mental states.
 Patients who are hyperventilating or have sustained injuries that reduce respiratory effort may also require ventilation.
 It may be appropriate to ventilate women in labor when there is reason to believe that they are not getting adequate oxygen or are so fatigued that breathing becomes difficult.

 Altered Mental State

 A person in an altered state of consciousness is less likely to be cooperative because they may not be able to follow directions or understand what is happening.
 They may also struggle to remain still or follow directions, making ventilation difficult.
 Patience, compassion, and a slow approach often help.
 People with dementia, pediatric patients, intoxicated patients, and patients with intellectual disabilities may need additional support to tolerate ventilation.

 Patients with a BMI greater than 30 can present ventilation difficulties because of structural differences in their faces and airway.
 Despite what many think, it’s impossible to assess BMI based on appearance alone, so gaining data about height and weight may help first responders anticipate potential challenges.

 Facial obstructions can make ventilation more difficult.
 A very short jaw is a common predictor, but difficult ventilation does not require structural anomalies.
 Simply having a beard has been shown to interfere with ventilation.

 High Mallampati Classification

 Just as a high Mallampati classification can effectively predict a difficult airway, it may also warn of difficult ventilation.
 Class III and class IV patients are more likely to present challenges.